-World Cup: US Embassy Denies Visas to 147 Ghanaians Seeking To Support Black Stars
+World Cup: US Embassy Denies Visas to 147 Ghanaians Seeking to Support Black Stars

-- The quest by 147 to travel to the US to support the national team at the 2026 FIFA World Cup has ended in regret
+- The quest by 147 Ghanaians to travel to the US to support the national team at the 2026 FIFA World Cup has ended in regret

 Don't miss out!
 Get your daily dose of sports news straight to your phone.
 Join YEN's Sports News channel on WhatsApp now!